FeniRahmi/Feni-Portfolio/README.md

 # [Project 4 : Estimation of CO2 Emission using Simple Regression](https://github.com/FeniRahmi/Regression)
 * This project give a model to predict CO2 emission from car using simple regression algorithm.
 * There is one feature which I used in the modeling.
-* I have selected the feature using the manual plotting (features vs target).
+* I have selected the feature using .corr method and manual plotting (features vs target).
 ![](images/regression.png)